-Evictions: NOTICE TO ALL LANDLORDS - If you are a landlord planning to file an eviction notice with our office, please note that the Hillsborough Sheriff’s Office will NOT serve any eviction notices before April 20, 2020.
+Evictions: NOTICE TO ALL LANDLORDS - If you are a landlord planning to file an eviction notice with our office, please note that the Hillsborough Sheriff’s Office will NOT serve any eviction notices until further notice (please go to their page to get more details on why).
 Because of the ongoing COVID-19 crisis, please DO NOT go to any Hillsborough Clerk’s Office or courthouse unless it is an urgent legal matter.

 Financial due dates: In an effort to reduce the public’s exposure to COVID-19, the financial due dates set for March 18, 2020 through December 31, 2020 for all Criminal and Traffic cases have been extended for an additional 60 days, Hillsborough Clerk of Court & Comptroller Pat Frank announced Wednesday.
 “We hope this will ease the concerns many people have in our community as a result of the Coronavirus crisis,” Frank said.
 “It is also the latest attempt we have made to discourage the public from going to any of our offices.
 The safety of the public and my employees is my paramount concern.”
 In order to verify your extended financial due date go to our online case search portal.
 Search by your name or case number.
 The Financial Due Date will appear under the “Financial Information” window under the Summary Tab when viewing your case.

 Marriage: All marriage ceremonies performed by the Clerk's Office are canceled until further notice.
 All appointments are canceled, and no new appointments will be taken.
-Marriage licenses will continue to be issued until further notice.
+Marriage licenses will continue to be issued in person until further notice; it is not legal to issue a marriage license remotely, virtually, or by mail or email.
 We apologize for the inconvenience.
 The Clerk is not permitted to extend the expiration date of any marriage license nor waive the fees to renew it.
 It is not necessary to wait for the Clerk to perform the marriage.
 Please note that any commissioned notary public in Florida is authorized to perform marriage ceremonies.

 Passport: No passport applications will be processed, and all appointments will be canceled.
 No new appointments will be taken until further notice.
 Check the U.S. Department of State website for information on their passport processing status.